 The question prompts students to evaluate the origins of knowledge, values, and beliefs, and to question and to revise their determinations when needed.
 Davidson’s Ways of Knowing Requirements aim to foster and guide students’ exploration of that fundamental question.
 They are designed to help students understand 1) the relationship between what we know and how we know it; 2) the ways interpretation, analysis, and expression differ across and within disciplines of the liberal arts; and 3) the ways scholars share information and ideas with one another and with the public.

-To satisfy these requirements, students must take one course in each of the areas below.
+To satisfy these requirements, students must take one course in each of these areas:

 Courses that seek to understand past human societies and how those societies have evolved over time.
 Examining documents and/or artifacts to construct broad narratives about the past and how human societies evolved; these courses reveal the constructed ways in which we understand the past and suggest the contingency of how we understand the present.

 Courses that develop skills for creating and analyzing the complexities of language, form, and aesthetics through which speakers and writers represent the world or express their ideas about it.
 These courses explore written and oral forms of expression that invite creative interpretation.

 Courses that study mathematical, programming, or statistical concepts.
 Some of these courses instruct students in making and analyzing numerically based claims about reality; others develop knowledge based on mathematical proof and problem-solving.

 Laboratory courses that study the natural and physical world through direct observation, experimentation, and/or analysis of empirical evidence.
 In these courses, students encounter concepts and models and test them against measurements of natural and physical processes, differentiating knowledge based on testable explanations of phenomena from other kinds of knowledge.